Lake City Boating Under Influence Attorneys

 A first BUI offense is considered a misdemeanor, but that does not mean a conviction does not carry harsh penalties.
 Even a first conviction can result in up to six months in jail and a fine between $500 and $1,000.
 Subsequent BUI convictions become much more serious and in either case, you will have a criminal record that will follow you for the rest of your life.

-At Meldon Law, our Lake City boating under influence lawyer knows there are defenses to these serious charges, and we will create a strong case that will give you the best chance of beating the charges.
+At Meldon Law, our Lake City boating under influence attorney knows there are defenses to these serious charges, and we will create a strong case that will give you the best chance of beating the charges.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation with our skilled attorney and to learn more about how we can help.